 Let’s start with perhaps the most effortless at-home Halloween activity.
 Prep time is less than three minutes, and the skill level works well for toddlers and preschoolers.

-Halloween sticker shirts are a superb activity to start with if you need a quick and entertaining idea.
+Halloween sticker shirts are a superb activity if you need a quick and entertaining idea.

 Pumpkin Balance Relay Race

-(coming soon) I love the fall weather.
-Yes, even here in the southeast, we get a little glimpse of cooler weather.
-We may not be in flannel or oversized sweaters, but we begin to enjoy some outdoor activities with the kids is a welcome breeze.
+I love the fall weather.
+Yes, even here in the Southeast, we get a little glimpse of cooler weather.
+We may not be in flannel or oversized sweaters, but we begin to enjoy some outdoor activities with the kids, which is a welcome breeze.

 This pumpkin race relay is a fun way to practice balance, similar to this pumpkin balance activity.
-Here, we used tennis rackets to balance the mini pumpkins from one end to another, trying to see who could fill the bucket first.
+Here, we used tennis rackets to balance the mini pumpkins from one end to another to see who could fill the bucket first.

-If you have one child, try playing using a timer.
-Predict how many pumpkins can make it to the other side without falling in three minutes.
+If you have one child, try playing with a timer.
+Predict how many pumpkins can reach the other side without falling in three minutes.
 Many children enjoy being timed!

 This activity is coming soon and will be in your inbox if you are a subscriber.
 Subscribe here.